 Most sellers doing real volume don't replace Printify outright.
 They run two supplier networks in parallel and route each SKU to whichever one is more profitable.

 The math works because no single supplier wins on every product.
-Printify might be cheapest on a unisex tee while Printful is cheaper on a hoodie and Gelato is cheaper for orders going to Europe.
+Printify might be cheapest on a unisex tee while Gelato is cheaper on orders going to Europe and Gooten covers a home goods SKU that Printify doesn't carry well.

 The 4-step migration playbook